dwyl/start-here/README.md

 [Internet History, Technology, and Security](https://www.coursera.org/learn/internet-history) that offers just this.
 The course is put together by an enthusiastic instructor who walks you through the historic events that led to the design of the internet that you use everyday.
-If is full of interviews with the folks who contributed many important bits along the way.
+It is full of interviews with the folks who contributed many important bits along the way.

 ### Markdown